codicoop/comunalitats/README.md

 `alias pmc='DJANGO_SETTINGS_MODULE=path_to_.settings.local_settings python3 manage.py'`
 And now I can run `pmc check`, `pmc makemigrations`, etc.

+Another option to do this is with PyCharm settings, at Tools -> Terminal -> Environment Variables.
+(needs restarting to take effect)

 ### Update requirements

 Make sure you have pipenv installed and to initiate it in the project's folder.